1,000+ Opportunities

 gov

-Based on current listing details, eligibility includes: Pennsylvania postsecondary institutions offering short-term training programs of 150-599 instruction hours over 8-14 weeks that train for high-skill, high-wage, in-demand occupations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Pennsylvania postsecondary institutions offering short-term training programs of 150-599 instruction hours over 8-14 weeks that train for high-skill, high-wage, in-demand occupations.
+Confirm the full requirements in the official notice before applying.